MarcSkovMadsen/awesome-streamlit/README.md

 GitHub [Issues](https://github.com/MarcSkovMadsen/awesome-streamlit/issues) and [Pull requests](https://github.com/MarcSkovMadsen/awesome-streamlit/pulls) are very welcome!

-If you believe Streamlit is awesome and would like to join as a Core Maintainer feel free to reach out via [datamodelsanalytics.com](https://datamodelsanalytics.com)
+If you believe Awesome Streamlit is awesome and would like to join as a Core Developer feel free to reach out via [datamodelsanalytics.com](https://datamodelsanalytics.com)

 ### How to contribute awesome links